ianfmcn/cse15l-lab-reports/Week1Lab/lab-report-2-week-1.md

 *Part 5: Run Some Commands*

-First I ran the pwd command to check my current directory, and I did the same after using the different cd commands to see if my directory would change.
+First I ran the `pwd` command to check my current directory, and I did the same after using the different `cd` commands to see if my directory would change.

-Then I used the ls command, as well as the ls -l, ls -a, and ls -lat commands.
+Then I used the `ls` command, as well as the `ls -l`, `ls -a`, and `ls -lat` commands.
 With each added letter, more files were shown.

-Then I tried to access another classmate's directory with ls, but access was denied.
+Then I tried to access another classmate's directory with `ls`, but access was denied.

-Finally, I used the cp function to copy a file from a public directory and the cat function to print its contents.
+Finally, I used the `cp` command to copy a file from a public directory and the `cat` command to print its contents.

 ![Image](Picture3.png)